Kendalite/Kendalite/README.md

 - 👋 Hi, I’m @Kendalite

 Through this github, you can find my past and future achievements on my student and personal projects.
-It will be mostly HTML/CSS/JS/JQuery/PHP projects as these are the languages I have used most in the past.

 - 👀 I’m interested in ...

-I am a web developer with HTML/CSS/JS/JQuery/PHP training.
+I am a web developer with HTML/CSS/JS/JQuery/PHP competences (Symfony / Laravel / Wordpress / Prestashop).
 I also have a passion for game shows and the reproduction of these contents, which is why you can also find games on my profile.

-- 🌱 I’m currently learning ...
+- 🌱 I’m currently ...

-My final year studies allowed me to discover ReactNative and VueJS technologies but also frameworks like CodeIgniter or Symfony.
-In addition to content management systems such as Wordpress or Prestashop.
+Working on personal projects while also working as a lead dev in the IRL world.
+Also studying on the side for ReactNative and VueJS technologies.

 - 📫 How to reach me ...